unboxedtechnology/team/team.md

+What do we expect from Unboxed Engingeers?

 Hungry for self improvement.
-Be experts
+Be experts.

 + Diligent learners
 + Be a teacher.
 Be a student.